 The long-term purpose of StrongPoint’s IR activities is to ensure access to capital at competitive terms for the company and correct pricing of shares for shareholders.
 These goals are to be accomplished through accurate and timely distribution of information that can affect the company’s share price; the company is also to comply with current rules, regulations, and market practices, including the requirement of equal treatment.

+In a bid situation, StrongPoint’s Board of Directors and management have an independent responsibility to help ensure that shareholders are treated equally, and that the company’s business activities are not disrupted unnecessarily.
 The Board has a particular responsibility to ensure that shareholders are given sufficient information and time to form a view of the offer.
-The Board of Directors will not seek to hinder or obstruct take-over bids for the Company’s activities or shares unless there are particular reasons for this.
-Agreements with providers to limit the company’s ability to obtain other offerings on the company’s shares will only be entered into when it clearly can be attributed to the company and shareholders’ common interest.
-The same applies to an agreement on compensation to the provider if the offer is not completed.
-Any compensation shall be limited to the cost the provider has upon the submission of the bid.
+The Board of Directors will not seek to hinder or obstruct take-over bids for the company’s activities or shares unless there are particular reasons for this.
+An agreement with the bidder to limit the company’s ability to obtain other offerings on the company’s shares will only be entered into when it clearly can be attributed to the company and shareholders’ common interest.
+The same applies to an agreement to compensate the bidder if the offer is not completed.
+Any compensation shall be limited to the cost the bidder has incurred in making the bid.

-Agreements between the company and provider of importance for the market’s assessment of the offer should be made public and no later than the alert that the offer is made.
-In the event of a take-over bid for the Company’s shares, the Company’s Board of Directors will not exercise mandates or pass any resolutions with the intention of obstructing the take-over bid unless this is approved by the general meeting following announcement of the bid.
-If an offer is made for the Company’s shares, the Company’s Board of Directors will issue a statement making a recommendation as to whether shareholders should or should not accept the offer.
-The Board’s statement on the offer will make it clear whether the views expressed are unanimous, and if this is not the case it should explain the basis on which specific members of the board have excluded themselves from the Board’s statement.
-The Board will arrange a valuation from an independent expert.
-The valuation will include an explanation, and will be made public no later than at the time of the public disclosure of the Board’s statement.
+Agreements between the company and provider of importance for the market’s assessment of the offer should be made public no later than the alert that the offer is made.
+In the event of a take-over bid for the company’s shares, the company’s Board of Directors will not exercise mandates or pass any resolutions with the intention of obstructing the take-over bid unless this is approved by the general meeting following announcement of the bid.
+If an offer is made for the company’s shares, the company’s Board of Directors will issue a statement making a recommendation as to whether shareholders should or should not accept the offer.
+The Board’s statement on the offer will make it clear whether the views expressed are unanimous, and if this is not the case it should explain the basis on which

+Further, the auditor has provided the Board with written confirmation that the requirement of independence is met.
 The Board and the audit committee meet with the auditor without the presence of representatives of executive management.
 The audit committee determines guidelines for executive management’s access to use the auditor for services other than auditing and receives an overview of services rendered by the auditor to the company.